lightmaster/WX-HWS/CHARTS_STATISTICS_GUIDE.md

 # IMPORTANT

-* Once complete and everyting is saved, please restart weeWX.
+* Once complete and everyting is saved, please restart WeeWX.